 However, there are different sizes of flashes.
 Some people refer to larger flashes as strobes, but they all do the same thing, as I mentioned above.

 Flashes and strobes put out a short burst of white light when triggered by a signal of some sort.
 That signal may come from the hot shoe, a cable connected to the hot shoe, a radio signal or in response to another flash that fires.

 For the purpose of this article, we’re not going to talk about strobes or speed lights.
 Let’s just call them all flashes, because that’s what they do.

 Here’s a quick summary of what you can expect from a flash.

 Photographers discussing continuous light is usually about an electronic device with some kind of light modifier in front.

 Of course, that leaves out a lot of other useful forms of continuous light.
 Any ambient light you see is continuous light that you can use.

 Here’s a summary of what you can expect from continuous light:

 Variables are parts of an equation that can have different values.
 In photography, we deal with variables on the camera to determine the exposure result that we want.

-The most basic variables are within the Exposure Triangle, but as we'll learn, using flash adds more variables that we can use to our advantage.
+The most fundamental variables are within the Exposure Triangle, but as we’ll learn, using flash adds more variables that we can use to our advantage.